 While swimming and visiting campus will look different for a while, we're still the same OFJCC and we're very excited to welcome you back to campus to swim!

-Current Hours for the Bill Heller Outdoor Lap Pool
+Current hours for the Bill Heller Outdoor Lap Pool are listed above.

 Our Plans for the Next Few Months

 We are beyond excited that the Shelter-in-Place orders from the County of Santa Clara have begun to ease, and this means the COVID-19 cases have begun to stabilize.
 The OFJCC is dedicated to improving people's well-being, and this critical indicator of the community's health is wonderful to see.
 We are also thrilled to hear from Governor Newsom that gyms will be able to reopen in some areas later this week.
 While the County of Santa Clara has not yet given a timeline for fitness centers in this county to reopen, we are watching carefully and hope to have more news to share soon.

 All this means that we are getting ready for our first in-person programs to resume on the OFJCC campus!
 During our closure, we have been continuing to offer new fitness, Jewish learning, youth, arts, Israel and community programming through our Virtual OFJCC and other channels.
 In the meantime, we have spent the three months of our closure learning everything we can about keeping our community and staff safe from COVID-19.